Messaging-project/server/README.md

    ```
    The server will start on port 3001, and you can access the application at http://localhost:3001.

+5. To Login as admin, use `admin@gmail.com` as the email

 ## Usage

 ### User Interaction